 - 1 red bell pepper, diced

-- 1 jalapeno, minced (or 1 tsp chipotle puree)
+- 1 jalapeno, minced (or 1 teaspoon chipotle puree)

 - 1 cup tomatoes, diced and drained (Muir Glen Fire Roasted Diced Tomatoes are best, if it's not tomato season)